ABCD-ReproNim/exercises/week_8/week_8_quiz.md

 **Question 4**

 With one exception, in the Culture and Environment component of the ABCD Study, the baseline parent and youth reports all show the same patterns with the regard to sex differences.
-For which measure was the sex difference (or lack thereof) found in the youth report not found in the parent report?
+For which measure was the sex difference not found in the youth report but found in the parent report?

 - Neighborhood Safety
 - FES Conflict subscale
 - SDQ Prosocial Behavior
-- Parental Monitoring

 <details>
 <summary>Click to see answer</summary>

 - Neighborhood Safety

-Youth reported no sex difference in neighborhood safety, while parents reported that daughters have a lesser sense of safety in their neighborhoods than do their sons.
+This can be answered by looking at Table 4 of the [Zucker et al](https://pubmed.ncbi.nlm.nih.gov/29627333/) paper or the conclusion part. _With the exception of the ratings of no differences for Neighborhood Safety, strong sex differences are present in all of the Youth Report measures of their experience of the proximal social environment._

 ***